-If the mistake is discovered before the deadline, please go through the submit process as if you had not submitted before, resubmitting both the form and science justification, and entering the number of the proposal it is replacing.
-The proposal is scanned to confirm that it is a resubmission.
-Proposals for which this cannot be confirmed are flagged for the attention of a member of the CXC.
-The proposal with the most recent date and time is accepted as the "final" proposal.
+If the mistake is discovered before the deadline, please go through the submit process as if you had not submitted before, resubmitting both the form and science justification, and entering the number of the proposal being replaced.
+The proposal is scanned to confirm that it is a

-It is possible to correct minor errors in forms after the proposal deadline, especially if the item is critical to the success of the potential observation (e.g. incorrect coordinates).
+It is possible to correct minor errors in forms after the proposal deadline, especially if the item is critical to the success of the potential observation (e.g., incorrect coordinates).
 Please inform the CXC (via the HelpDesk http://cxc.harvard.edu/helpdesk/) as soon as possible after the mistake is discovered.

 Late changes in the Science Justification are not allowed.
 However, some typographical or numerical errors can be misleading, and corrections of such can be sent to the CXC in a letter or email of explanation.
 If appropriate, this letter will be included in material sent to the Peer Review.
-Note that a long list of corrections to a careless submission cannot be accepted since this would be de facto a late-proposal submission.
+Note that a long list of corrections to a careless submission cannot be accepted as this would be considered de facto as a late-proposal submission.